Frontline Dads Inc.

 HISTORY

-Frontline Dads is a community-based, 501(c)3 non-profit organization founded in 2001 with a mission to provide cultural/educational programs and prevention/intervention services for youth and their families throughout Philadelphia and Montgomery Counties in Pennsylvania.
+Frontline Dads is a community-based, 501(c)3 non-profit organization founded in 2001 with a mission to provide cultural/educational programs and prevention/intervention services for youth and their families across Philadelphia.
 Frontline Dads, Inc. is committed to rebuilding communities, by re-connecting families and empowering youth to become leaders.
-In an effort to break the cycle of dysfunction, self-destruction, fratricidal violence, drug addiction, and intergenerational incarceration which has devastated marginalized communities, Frontline Dads has designed a comprehensive, culturally sensitive, holistic curriculum that provides a multi-faceted approach to problem solving and community transformation that includes the introduction of non-traditional experiences, insights and resources.
-This transformative curriculum has produced many positive outcomes for the youth who have participated in the mentoring program including reduced juvenile recidivism rates, reduced school truancy, reduced school dropout rates, reduced school suspension rates, and increased school attendance, improved grades, increased social and cultural awareness, and improved self-esteem.
+In an effort to break the cycle of dysfunction, self-destruction, fratricidal violence, drug addiction, and intergenerational incarceration which has devastated marginalized communities, Frontline Dads has designed a comprehensive, culturally sensitive, holistic curriculum that provides a multi-faceted approach to problem solving and community transformation.
+This approach includes non-traditional experiences such as kayaking, hiking, camping, rock climbing, and a ropes course challenge.
+This transformative curriculum has produced many positive outcomes including reduced juvenile recidivism rates, reduced school truancy, reduced school dropout rates, reduced violence rates, reduced school suspension rates, increased school attendance, improved grades, increased social and cultural awareness, and improved self-esteem.
+Since being founded in 2001, Frontline Dads has provided service to more than 5,000 youth and families in some of the most high-risk neighborhoods in the city.
+It is for this reason that Frontline Dads is a recognizable and well respected leader in the field of youth development.

-After spending 10 years under the umbrella of the Leon H. Sullivan Charitable Trust, Frontline Dads became an independent institution in 2012 and subsequently obtained its own 501c(3) designation in 2015.
 Frontline Dads specializes in addressing many of the stubborn social & educational dilemmas in marginalized and disenfranchised communities.
 Youth participants engage in a comprehensive leadership development program that includes college tours, career development, academic support, socialization skills, communication skills, leadership development, critical thinking, spirituality, goal setting, journaling, conflict resolution, one-to-one mentoring, and counseling.
 The young men receive direct support that will empower them with the ability to make informed decisions and to think critically as they prepare for adulthood.
 They are exposed to positive, professional men who can offer guidance, tutelage, and direct insights into their respective professions.
 The program is designed to provide alternatives for young men who may have limited resources and a limited view of the options available to them.
 Many of these young men are disconnected from the education process and are alienated from society and are in dire need of a support system that will facilitate their development as responsible young men.

 Through interactive activities, supervised instruction, hands-on experiences, lectures, psycho-educational field trips, and career exploration, the young men develop the tools necessary to make a successful transition into responsible adulthood.
 Some topics include social etiquette, dressing for success, resume preparation, interview skills, applying for college, parenting, self-esteem, and team building.
 The young men will have their thinking and behavior challenged by introducing them to possibilities, theories, and expectations that will allow them to transcend their current situation.
 A model of excellence is exemplified and the standards for participation is high.
 Measurable outcomes are implemented and every effort is made to help each young man complete high school, apply for college, gain employment, and pursue a fulfilling career, without falling into the negative traps of incarceration, drugs, and violence.